 Can you still recall the days when the only way to watch video content was through a TV or, in more recent decades, a computer?
 The days when you had to keep your computer or TV plugged in for power?
-Back then, video technology required you stay in one place to watch.
+Back then, video technology required you to stay in one place to watch.
 Even with a laptop, we know how inconvenient it can be to carry your laptop just to tune in to your favorite show.

 In this article, we’ll first explore the benefits of broadcasting live video stream, as well as VOD content, in HTML5.
 Next, we’ll review the nuts and bolts of HTML5, including some of its key features.
 Finally, we’ll review how to broadcast video in HTML5 via the Dacast streaming service.

 - Why Broadcast Video and Content in HTML5?

 - The Nuts and Bolts of HTML5

 - How to Broadcast Video in HTML5 with Dacast

 You may have already heard of or even used HTML5–perhaps without knowing it!
 According to BitMovin’s 2017 Video Developer Report, HTML5 is the most popular platform for all video playback.
 Today, you’re using HTML5 when broadcasting live video streams on your mobile phones.
 This is true whether or not you actually know how to broadcast video in HTML5.